nauam/Courses/docs/manual/document-format-reference/job-yaml-v12.md

 # NAME

-job-yaml-v13 - The 'job' YAML file declares job entries for QW Control.
+job-yaml-v13 - The 'job' YAML file declares job entries for Rundeck.

 ## Loading and unloading

-QW Control job definitions can be dumped and saved to a file via rd jobs list command:
+Rundeck job definitions can be dumped and saved to a file via rd jobs list command:

 ```bash